 — dan barker (@danbarker) March 12, 2018

-The outlet also records how in the ensuing investigation police were prevented from interviewing Williams' colleagues at MI6, or reviewing relevant documents, and instead forced to rely upon officers from national counter-terrorism force SO15, which took no formal statements from witnesses, and passed on only anonymised briefing notes to their Metropolitan force counterparts.
+The outlet also records how in the ensuing investigation, police were prevented from interviewing Williams' colleagues at MI6 or reviewing relevant documents, and forced to rely upon officers from national counter-terrorism squad SO15, which took no formal statements from witnesses, and passed on only anonymised briefing notes to their Metropolitan counterparts.

-Conversely, BuzzFeed fails to mention coroner Dr. Fiona Wilcox ruling involvement of SIS staff in Williams' death was a legitimate line of inquiry for police — instead again relying on the unsubstantiated claims of the anonymous quartet of US intelligence officials that Williams had been tracing international money-laundering routes used by organised crime groups to blame his probable murder on the Kremlin, and/or Russian gangsters.
+Conversely, BuzzFeed fails to mention coroner Dr. Fiona Wilcox ruling involvement of SIS staff in Williams' death was a legitimate line of inquiry for police, instead again relying on the anonymous US intelligence quartet's unsubstantiated claims that Williams had been tracing international money-laundering routes used by organised crime groups to blame his probable murder on the Kremlin, and/or Russian gangsters.

 The eponymous investigation — focusing on the suicide of Scot Young, an associate of oligarch Boris Berezovsky — is perhaps the series' most puzzling, for more reasons than one.
-Young — a corrupt tycoon with clear criminal connections — lost all his money on a failed property endeavor, spent time in prison for contempt of court, and suffered a lengthy and costly divorce battle, among other crippling personal calamities, and died after falling from the window of his fourth-floor apartment.
+Young — a corrupt tycoon with clear criminal connections — lost all his money on a failed property endeavor, spent time in prison for contempt of court, and endured a costly divorce battle among other crippling personal calamities, and died after falling from the window of his fourth-floor apartment in London.

-Such a disastrous litany — and doctors' appraisal of him as "paranoid, with a manic flavour…[with a] complex delusional belief system" — would surely make Young at least a potential candidate for suicide watch, and indeed police concluded he'd taken his own life.
+Such a disastrous litany — and doctors' appraisal of him as "paranoid, with a manic flavour…[and a] complex delusional belief system" — would surely make Young an at least potential candidate for suicide watch, and indeed police concluded he'd taken his own life.